Wigan 4-8 St Helens: Jack Welsby seals incredible late Grand Final win for St Helens

 (Image: Getty Images)

-Saints dominated the opening quarter without being able to fashion a clear cut chance, with Wigan not playing the ball once in their opponents’ half.
+Saints dominated the opening stages without being able to fashion a clear cut chance, with Wigan enjoying the better of the second quarter.

-Coote coolly slotted his penalty right on half-time after he was hit late and high by Wigan sub Morgan Smithies after launching an attacking kick.
+Coote coolly slotted his penalty right on half-time after he was hit late and high by Wigan sub Morgan Smithies.

-Saints again started the second half the stronger, forcing consecutive goal line drop outs that resulted in Zeb Taia – another who now hangs up his boots – having a try disallowed for being offside for James Roby’s kick.
+Saints again started the second half the stronger, with Zeb Taia – another who now hangs up his boots – having a try disallowed for offside.

 Welsby scored the dramatic late try